jnickg/Acamedia/README.txt

-*Collect your academic article PDFs into one consolidated library *Store metadata for each document, for easy searching and retrieval *Manually organize your documents into "folders" *Store your folders inside your academic filing "cabinet."
+*Collect your academic article PDFs into one consolidated library *Store metadata for each document, for easy searching and retrieval
+	*Data needed for academic citations
+	*In-document data, such as academic keywords
+	*User-created data, such as tagging, for personalized keywording *Manually organize your documents into "folders" *Store your folders inside your academic filing "cabinet."